 Sometimes it is disheartening when an experiment does not give the results you are expecting.
 However, this is also a great opportunity to find out what can be done differently next time.

-How has Covid impacted your work over the last year?
+How has Covid impacted your work?

 I started my role during the pandemic, which means working in line with the current guidelines is how I have had to work from the beginning.
 This has involved online laboratory group meetings, one-way systems, wearing masks and occupancy limits in certain areas to adhere to social distancing.
 However, these are all necessary measures to make the laboratory a safe place to work and allow the research to continue.